Helmetta, New Jersey: G.W. Helme Snuff Mill District

-The G. W. Helme Snuff Mill District is a classic example of a late 1800s mill town.
+The G.W.
+Helme Snuff Mill Historic District is a classic example of a late 1800s mill town.
 The district consists of the George Washington Helme snuff mill, housing for employees, accessory buildings, St. George's Episcopal Church, Holy Trinity Roman Catholic Church, and Helmetta Pond, which at one time served as a source of power for the mill.
-About 115 buildings were originally in the district, which was named to the New Jersey Register of Historic Places on February 1, 1980, and to the National Register of Historic Places listings in Middlesex County, New Jersey on August 15, 1980.
+About 109 buildings were originally in the district, which was named to the New Jersey Register of Historic Places on February 1, 1980, and to the National Register of Historic Places, on August 15, 1980.

 Geography

 According to the United States Census Bureau, the borough had a total area of 0.88 square miles (2.27 km2), including 0.83 square miles (2.15 km2) of land and 0.05 square miles (0.13 km2) of water (5.57%).

 The borough borders the Middlesex County municipalities of East Brunswick, Monroe Township and Spotswood.